wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 #### 7  -  Correct Shoulder/Arm/Elbow Bone Lengths
 Adjusts the standard FFXIV Bone lengths and positions to be closer to a standard MMD model.
 THIS IS NOT PERFECT, but it definitely helps.
 I still haven't figured out the exact position in order to get VMD files to animate the arms 100%.
 If there are issues upon importing a VMD file, refer to this [FAQ question](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master#q-when-i-play-an-animation-the-arms-dont-line-up-exactly-to-the-animation-or-clipcollide-into-the-headbodyother-hand-at-certain-parts-how-do-i-fix-this).
 #### 8  -  Add Eyes Control Bone
-Adds the special MMD 'Eyes' controller bone.
+Adds the special MMD 'Eyes' controller bone that is used to control 'eye_L' and 'eye_r' at the same time.
+Applies rotation to both bones
 #### 9  -  Add Arm Twist Bones
 Adds the special MMD 'arm_twist_1','arm_twist_2','arm_twist_3', 'wrist_twist_1', 'wrist_twist_2', 'wrist_twist_3' twist bones, for additional arm fine-tuneing for animations.
 Needed for some VMD animation files.
 #### 10 -  Add Shoulder Control Bones